Doc077/melonly-core/README.md

 ## Running Application

-Once your application project has been created you can run it on the local server:
+Once your project has been created you can run it on the local server:

 ```shell
 cd <project-name>